albbaous/MR_code/README.md

 This is my process for working with GWAS summary statistics and Mendelian Randomization (MR).
 The script `all.R` contains all the necessary code.
+Make sure you run each step individually as you dont want to overwrite any of the files you edited outside

 ### **Files Used**
 - **Exposure**: `DIAGRAMv3.2012DEC17.txt`